APA Wheelchair Championship

-The APA Poolplayer Championships and Showdown Series events (collectively the “Tournament”) are operated and administered by American Poolplayers Association, Inc. and its affiliated leagues in Canada and Japan (collectively, “APA”).
-APA acting through its designated officials, including APA’s Handicap Review Committee (“HRC”) is the Tournament Director for this Tournament.
-As Tournament Director, APA has the full, absolute and final authority to make all rulings, decisions and judgments, in the exercise of its sole discretion, on all issues and matters related to this Tournament.
-The Tournament Director’s rulings, determinations and judgments are final.
+APA’s Championship Tournaments are operated and administered by American Poolplayers Association, Inc. and its affiliated Leagues in Canada, Japan and Singapore (collectively “APA”).
+APA, acting through its designated officials, including, but not limited to, the Handicap Review Committee (HRC), is the Tournament Director of all APA Championship Tournaments.
+As the Tournament Director, APA has the full, absolute and final authority to make all rulings, decisions and judgments, in its sole discretion, on all issues and matters related to all APA Championship Tournaments.

 This is a handicapped tournament.
 Skill levels are calculated using The Equalizer® Handicapping System.
 For more information regarding The Equalizer®, refer to the APA Official Team Manual (“OTM”).

 Tournament slots are obtained from your Local League Operator.

 The following are rules applicable to this Tournament:

 - You must have submitted an Entry Form and entry fee prior to March 11, 2024.

 - The Rules contained in The Official APA/CPA 8-Ball & 9-Ball Game Rules Booklet and the OTM apply to all Tournament matches and are applicable except to the extent they conflict with these Rules For Participation or the Certification Statement.

 - You must be at least 18 years of age to participate.

 - There is an enforced casual dress code described in the Event Program and on poolplayers.com.
 Any player that the Tournament Director considers inappropriately dressed will be asked to change.